South Yorkshire Safety Cameras targets repeat offenders

 Trying to avoid paying a speeding fine or red light penalty is a criminal offence, and as such is punishable by law.

-Operation Obstruct is an initiative led by South Yorkshire Safety Camera Partnership which focuses on identified repeat offenders and those who provide false or incorrect information.
+Operation Obstruct is an initiative led by South Yorkshire Safety Cameras which focuses on identified repeat offenders and those who provide false or incorrect information.

 Operation Obstruct aims to: